meybesomeday/texture-unpacker/README.md

 TODO: Update README to properly document added usage options rough documentation:

-my personal powershell alias to run from any directory:
+my personal powershell alias to run from texture-unpacker from any directory:

 ```bash
 function Texture-Unpacker ($1, $2){